mlflow/mlflow/docs/source/llms/deployments/guides/step2-query-deployments.rst

-Querying routes in the MLflow Deployment Server
+Querying endpoints in the MLflow Deployment Server
 ===============================================
 Now that the deployment server is operational, it's time to send it some data.
 You can interact with the deployments server using the deployments APIs or REST APIs.
 In this instance, we'll utilize the deployments APIs for simplicity.